Analysis | How Republicans challenging Biden’s win are trying to have it both ways

 Just the same way that many Republicans know that this final challenge to Biden’s win won’t succeed.

 That’s not to say having it both ways is a win-win for these lawmakers.
-There are potential political downsides to heir gamble that Trumpism is here to stay even after Trump is gone.
+There are potential political downsides to their gamble that Trumpism is here to stay even after Trump is gone.
 In the short-term, it may insulate these lawmakers from a Trumpian primary challenger in the next two years.
 But what happens if Trumpism fades, before or after the 2022 elections?
 These lawmakers are staking out a historically radical position to challenge legitimate election results without any actual evidence of widespread fraud.
 They’re putting their necks out there, and it’s not an easy position to take back if the political tide suddenly turns.

 Also unhelpful is the all-out battle this has created in the Republican Party.
 Other Republicans have declared these challenges by their colleagues dangerous, anti-conservative and even undemocratic.
-“I could never have imagined seeing these things in the greatest democracy in the world,” said Sen. Mitt Romney (R-Utah) in a statement of his colleagues.
+“I could never have imagined seeing these things in the greatest democracy in the world,” Sen. Mitt Romney (R-Utah) said of his colleagues in a statement.
 “Has ambition so eclipsed principle?”
 An intraparty split may not directly affect some of these Republicans, but it doesn’t help the party long term, especially in a closely divided Senate or even one that Democrats manage to control by winning Georgia’s two Senate runoffs this week.

 None of this is to dismiss the weight of what these lawmakers are doing.
 Challenging the electoral results isn’t just symbolic, as some have tried to frame it.
 Now that the ball is in their court, a large number of elected lawmakers are taking concrete action to stop Biden from being president, without offering any evidence.